Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-We know that the Durand family has reached a dead end by seeing their miserable state in their lodge.
+We know that the Durand family has reached a dead end after seeing their miserable state in their lodge.
 This family is completely bankrupt.
 When Mrs. Durand was alive, both husband and wife had lost their maternal and paternal inheritances.
-Mr. Durund and his daughters spend their miserable lives in an economic crisis.
+Mr. Durand and his daughters spend their miserable lives in an economic crisis.
 Due to their miserable economic status, they have converted their living house into a lodge.
 Mr. Durand's household has been borrowing money from others for years.
-There are numerous bills in the name of the Durand household which must be paid to different debtors.
+There are numerous bills in the name of the Durand household that must be paid to different debtors.
 Among all family members, the condition of Durand is so bad.
 We find him living a tolerant life.
-He doesn't have good relationships with his daughters.
+He doesn't have a good relationship with his daughters.
 His daughters hate him and blame him for many reasons.
 We even find that the family doesn't have money to buy bread for coffee.
 Due to hunger, we find Durand eating the rat's bait.
 This family has reached a dead end due to this financial crisis.
 Due to this financial hardship, Durand has planned to kill himself and burn down his lodge for the welfare of his daughter.
 Here, we find Durand successful in his deadly plan at last.

 c.
-‘The mother, though already dead, seems to have had a great influence on the daughters, especially Theresa.’
+‘The mother, though already dead, seems to have had a great influence on the daughters, especially Theresa’.
 Do you agree?

 Answer:

 Yes, I agree with this statement.
 Here in this play, we find that the mother has had a great influence on her daughters, especially Theresa.
-While their mother was alive, she used to teach the children to hate their father Durand.
+While their mother was alive, she used to teach the children to hate their father, Durand.
 She made them obey herself.
-Most of the time, she blamed her husband and became successful in making the children against their father.
+Most of the time, she blamed her husband and became successful in making the children fight against their father.
 After her death, Mr. Durand remained silent all his life because he did not want his daughters to doubt their mother's goodness.
-He is a much enduring person who endures injustice from his late wife and remained silent for the rest of his life, blaming her for the financial ruin.
+He is a much more enduring person who endured injustice from his late wife and remained silent for the rest of his life, blaming her for the financial ruin.
 Due to the mother's teaching, all three daughters hate their father.
 They think that their father was the main cause of their financial ruin.
-Theresa is the one who has been influenced much by her mother.
-She shows her rude behaviour most of the time.
+Theresa is the one who has been greatly influenced by her mother.
+She shows her rude behavior most of the time.
 She snatches the matches away from her father when he is about to inhale tobacco with a briar pipe.
 Similarly, she seizes the glass of milk from him.
 She seems so unkind towards her father.
 Among the three sisters, she is the one who is filled with much anger against her father.

 d.
 Discuss the relationship between Monsieur Duran and his wife.